hashgraph/stablecoin-studio/custodialwalletutils/README.md

 ### 7.2.
 Configuration

 The configuration for the tests is defined in the `jest.config.js` file located in the root directory of the library.
-This file contains settings for Jest, the testing framework used in this project.
-It specifies options such as the test environment, the locations of the test files, and the setup files to be used.

 `config.ts`: configuration file for the `custodialwalletutils` tests.
 This file is responsible for setting up the configurations for the `FireblocksConfig` and `DFNSStrategy` classes, which are used to manage the interactions with the Fireblocks and DFNS APIs, respectively.

 The `dotenv` package is used to load environment variables from a `.env` file.
-These environment variables are then used to set up the configurations for the `FireblocksConfig` and `DFNSStrategy` classes.
+These environment variables are necessary for the tests to run.
 ```env
 FIREBLOCKS_API_SECRET_KEY_PATH=Path to Fireblocks API secret key file
 FIREBLOCKS_API_KEY=Your Fireblocks API key